 Introduction to the Website:

-I've been teaching yoga as my full-time profession for nearly 35 years and have studied and taught throughout North America and in Europe and India.
-I've been on an amazing journey and it has led me to think about and practice yoga in a unique and different way than the vast majority of both my younger and contemporary colleagues.
-It's been ten years since my last book was published and my students have been asking me to publish my current work.
+I'm Sam Dworkis and I've been teaching yoga as my full-time profession for nearly 40 years.
+I've both studied and taught yoga throughout North America, in Europe and India.
+Through the years, I've been on an amazing journey and it has led me to think about yoga in a unique and different way than the vast majority of both my younger and contemporary colleagues.

-During my many years of practicing and teaching yoga, life has presented me with a number of defining opportunities and challenges, each of which has allowed me to look at yoga differently than the way I had been taught; and each of these defining opportunities and challenges inspired me to write a new book:
+Life has presented me with a number of defining opportunities and challenges, each of which has allowed me to look at yoga differently than the way I had been taught; and each of these defining opportunities and challenges inspired me to write my three books:

-I wrote my second book, Recovery Yoga (Random House) partly from my experience as a yoga teacher working with chronically injured and ill students; and from my own personal experience with chronic illness and injury.
-The book explains why and shows how injured, chronically ill, and aging people must adapt yoga exercises so they can promote healing; while at the same time, avoid compromising or exacerbating their condition.
+A few years later, I wrote my second book, Recovery Yoga (Random House) partly from my experience as a yoga teacher working with chronically injured and ill students; and mainly from my own personal experience with chronic illness and injury.
+The book explains why and shows how injured, chronically ill, and aging people should adapt yoga exercises so they can promote healing and at the same time avoid compromising or exacerbating their condition.
 Click here to enter the free-access area for Recovery Yoga.

-The Mechanics of Yoga, incorporates elements from my first two books, and ties them together in a way that directly affects you, no matter the style of yoga you practice; no matter how flexible or tight you are; no matter if you are young and healthy, or if you are ill, injured or aging.
+My latest book, The Mechanics of Yoga (which is the main part of this website), incorporates aspects from both of my previous books and ties them together in a way that directly affects you, no matter the style of yoga you practice or how flexible or tight you are or even if you are ill, injured or aging.

-The Mechanics of Yoga is fully accessible on this website for a one-time $9 membership fee.
-Once you are a member, you will have full unlimited access to The Mechanics of Yoga and can print any chapter you wish.
-Also included in your subscription fee is a user forum where you can interact directly with me and other readers.
+The Mechanics of Yoga is fully accessible on this website for a one-time $9 access fee.
+Thereafter, you will have full unlimited access to The Mechanics of Yoga and can print any chapter you wish.
+Also included in your access fee is a user forum where you can interact directly with me and other readers.
 You also have access to videos where I demonstrate some of the unique remedial exercises I've developed through the years.
 Click here to enter the free-access area for The Mechanics of Yoga.

 Sam